translatettip/TTIP/fr/doc11.md

 Parties;
 6. Improve consistency, predictability and transparency of each Party's SPS measures;
-7. Provide a framework for dialogue and cooperation with a view to enhancing the protection and welfare of animals and reaching a common understanding concerning animal welfare standards.]
+7. Provide a framework for dialogue and cooperation with a view to enhancing the protection and welfare of animals and reaching a common understanding concerning animal welfare standards

-Article X.1: Scope [and Coverage]
+### Article X.1: Scope [and Coverage]

 This Chapter [US: , unless otherwise specified,] applies to all SPS measures that may, directly or indirectly, affect trade between Parties.
 [EU: This Chapter shall also apply to collaboration on animal welfare matters.]

-Article X.2 [EU: Rights and Obligations / ] Affirmation of the SPS Agreement The Parties affirm their rights and obligations [US: with respect to each other] under the [WTO] SPS Agreement.
+### Article X.2 [EU: Rights and Obligations / ] Affirmation of the SPS Agreement

+The Parties affirm their rights and obligations [US: with respect to each other] under the [WTO] SPS Agreement.
-2
-RESTREINT EU/EU RESTRICTED

 [EU: Nothing in this Chapter shall limit the rights or obligations of the Parties under the Agreement established by the World Trade Organization and its Annexes.

 The Parties shall avail themselves of the necessary resources to effectively implement this Chapter.]

-Article X.3: Competent Authorities [US: and Contact Points] [EU: For the purpose of this Chapter, the competent authorities of each Party are those listed in {Annex 2}.
+### Article X.3: Competent Authorities [US: and Contact Points]

+[EU: For the purpose of this Chapter, the competent authorities of each Party are those listed in {Annex 2}.
 The Parties shall inform each other of any change of these competent authorities.]
 [US: Upon entry into force of this Agreement, each Party shall provide the other Party with the following information in writing:
-(a) with respect to each of the Parties' competent authorities that have responsibility for developing, implementing, and enforcing SPS measures that may affect trade between the Parties;
+1. with respect to each of the Parties' competent authorities that have responsibility for developing, implementing, and enforcing SPS measures that may affect trade between the Parties;
-(i) a description of each authority, including the authority's specific responsibilities, and
+  1. a description of each authority, including the authority's specific responsibilities, and
-(ii) a point of contact within each authority; and
+  2. a point of contact within each authority; and
-(b) the name and contact information for a representative of the Party with authority to accept correspondence or inquiries from the other Party regarding matters arising under this Chapter.
+2. the name and contact information for a representative of the Party with authority to accept correspondence or inquiries from the other Party regarding matters arising under this Chapter.

 Each Party shall promptly transmit to the other Party any material changes to this information.]

-Article X.4: Equivalence
+### Article X.4: Equivalence
 [EU: 1.
 The importing Party shall accept sanitary and phytosanitary measures of the exporting Party as equivalent to its own if the exporting Party objectively demonstrates to the importing Party that its measures achieve the importing Party's appropriate level of protection.]

 [EU: 2.
 Equivalence may be recognized in relation to an individual measure and/or groups of measures and/or systems applicable to a sector or part of a sector.
 For the determination, recognition and maintenance of equivalence the Parties shall follow the principles set out in the available guidance of international standard-setting bodies1 recognized by the WTO SPS Agreement, as well as in the provisions of {Annex IV}, where applicable.]

 [US: 1.
-Each Party recognizes that determining that SPS measures of the other Party achieve an equivalent level of sanitary or phytosanitary protection as its own SPS measures can facilitate trade 1 [EU: Internationally agreed guidelines include, but are not limited to Guidelines of Codex Alimentarius on the Judgment of Equivalence of Sanitary Measures associated with Food Inspection and Certification Systems CAC/GL 53-2003; International Standard for Phytosanitary Measures ISPM 24 Guidelines for the determination and recognition of equivalence of phytosanitary measures.]
+Each Party recognizes that determining that SPS measures of the other Party achieve an equivalent level of sanitary or phytosanitary protection as its own SPS measures can facilitate trade between the Parties.
-3
-RESTREINT EU/EU RESTRICTED
-between the Parties.
 Each Party shall permit such determinations of equivalence to be made with respect to a specific measure, on the basis of a product or category of products or on a system-wide basis.
 2. Each Party, in determining whether an SPS measure of the other Party achieves the Party's appropriate level of protection, shall take into account the following, where relevant:
-(a) decisions of the WTO SPS Committee;
+  1. decisions of the WTO SPS Committee;
-(b) the work of the relevant international organizations; and (c) knowledge acquired through experience with the other Party's relevant competent authorities.
+  2. the work of the relevant international organizations; and
+  3. knowledge acquired through experience with the other Party's relevant competent authorities.
 3. Each Party shall follow the process set forth in Annex X-A with respect to determinations of equivalence.]